bioinformatics-potsdam/genomeassembly-pacbiohifi/README.md

 | ragtag1 | 422  | 415| 7 | 1 | 2 | 99.2%
 | ragtag2| 421 | 408 | 13 | 3 | 1 | 99.1%

+#### launched the polishing phase of the scaffolded and also the ragtag assembly followed by the quast and the busco score of the same.
+That also included the detection of the structural variants.

 Academic Staff Member \
 Bioinformatics \